Are you washing your hair enough? Hair expert reveals signs you need to wash more

 How often should coily hair be washed?

-Those with coily hair should co-wash their hair 2-3 times a week, using a conditioner to cleanse and hydrate their hair and scalp, rather than traditional shampoo.
-Wash your hair with shampoo once every 1-2 weeks.
+Nicole suggest thats "those with coily hair should co-wash their hair 2-3 times a week, using a conditioner to cleanse and hydrate their hair and scalp, rather than traditional shampoo.
+Wash your hair with shampoo once every 1-2 weeks."

 What's the best hair washing technique?

-1. Start by rinsing your hair thoroughly with lukewarm water.
+1. Start by rinsing your hair thoroughly with lukewarm water around 38 degrees celsius or colder.
+This will seal the hair cuticle to increase shine and to lock in moisture to minimize dandruff.
+Whilst hot water can be beneficial for helping products absorb deep into the hair, it can also strip the hair of its natural oils, causing dryness and excessive oil production to compensate for a dehydrated scalp.
 Not only is this good for ensuring the shampoo lathers more effectively, but it opens hair cuticles fully and allows the shampoo to penetrate deeper to remove dirt, absorb oil and moisturise hair fully.

-1. Next, apply a hazelnut-sized amount of shampoo mixed with water directly to your roots and gently massage it into the scalp.
+2. Next, apply a hazelnut-sized amount of shampoo mixed with water directly to your roots and gently massage it into the scalp.
 Use your fingertips from the top and work around the back of your head, ears and nape of the neck in a smooth motion (no circles!).
-There are many brilliant refillable shampoos as well as shampoos that are ideal for grey hair that we recommend.
+There are many brilliant refillable shampoos as well as shampoo for menopausal hair that we recommend.

 Getting deep into the scalp can help clarify your root area and work to exfoliate the scalp, removing dead skin and built-up grease.